NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 #### Field: Compressor Location

-This alpha (choice) field contains the location of the heat pump compressor and the air temperature for this location is used to control operation of the compressor’s crankcase heater in the Coil:WaterHeating:AirToWaterHeatPump object.
+This alpha (choice) field contains the location of the heat pump compressor and the air temperature for this location is used to control operation of the compressor’s crankcase heater in the Coil:WaterHeating:AirToWaterHeatPump:Wrapped object.
 Valid entries are **Schedule**, **Zone**, or **Outdoors**.
 If ‘Schedule’ is selected, a compressor ambient temperature schedule name must be defined in the field below; otherwise, the field below should be left blank.
 If ‘Zone’ is selected, the crankcase heater operation is controlled based on the air temperature in the zone defined in the field Inlet Air Zone Name, and the Inlet Air Configuration must be ‘ZoneAirOnly’ or ‘ZoneAndOutdoorAir’.
 If ‘Outdoors’ is selected, crankcase heater operation is controlled based on the outdoor air temperature.

 #### Field: Compressor Ambient Temperature Schedule Name